Templates

 The PDF Template Designer streamlines document automation by allowing users to upload and reuse existing PDF documents to create templates, significantly reducing the time and effort needed to build documents from scratch.

-2. Design a PDF template: Map fields to corresponding Data Set fields, add logic to your PDF template.
+2. Design a PDF Template: Map PDF fields to corresponding data set fields, and add logic to your PDF template.

 Cloning a Template